oracle/linux-uek/Documentation/admin-guide/hw-vuln/spectre.rst

    - System is protected by software clearing sequence
  * - BHI: Vulnerable
    - System is vulnerable to BHI attacks
+ * - BHI: Vulnerable; KVM: SW loop
+   - System is vulnerable to BHI attacks from userspace; KVM is protected by software clearing sequence

 Full mitigation might require a microcode update from the CPU vendor.
 When the necessary microcode is not available, the kernel will